UweReisewitz/ShoppingList2021/README.md

 # ShoppingList2021
-A sample prject for Xamarin Forms
+A sample project for Xamarin Forms